 Be sure to answer all of these questions before you begin writing your test cases.

-How to Write a Manual Test Case
+How to Write Test Cases

 This checklist outlines the steps you need to take to write a test case, and the guidelines that help ensure it’s written well.